jbellsey/aurelia-cached-getter/README.md

 with "cg_", which assists in eyeballing the list of keys in localStorage.
 So the actual key in the example here would be `cg_candidates/44`.

-Now we're ready to discuss the options object that you can optionally pass to the constructor.
+Now we're ready to discuss the options object that you can pass to the constructor.
 Nothing here is required.

-* `prefix` You can override the prefix to be used for all localStorage keys.
+* `prefix` - You can override the prefix to be used for all localStorage keys.
 To remove the prefix, pass an empty string.

 * `urlTransformer` - You can change the way keys are deployed.
-Instead of simply using the URL that you pass to `get()` as the key for local storage, you can provide a function whose input is the URL and whose output is the key you prefer.
+Instead of simply using the URL as the key for local storage, you can provide a function whose input is the URL and whose output is the key you prefer.
 For instance, you could replace `/` with `-`, or remove redundant keywords, or simply shorten certain text strings (`candidates` => `C`).
     Note that this transformation applies only to the key used for localStorage; the URL itself